 Rotary Encoder Operation – Input Signals

-The rotary encoder has two square wave outputs (A and B) which are 90 degrees out of phase with each other.
+The rotary encoder has two square wave outputs (A and B) 90 degrees out of phase with each other.
 The number of pulses or steps generated per complete turn varies.
-This Rotary Encoder has 20 steps but others may have more or less.
-The diagram below shows how the phases A and B relate to each other when the encoder is turned clockwise or counter clockwise.
+This Rotary Encoder has 20 steps, but others may have more or less.
+The diagram below shows how phases A and B relate to each other when the encoder is turned clockwise or counterclockwise.

-As we rotate clockwise, phase A will turn on and we can trigger the input when phase B transitions from off to on.
-When we rotate counter clockwise, phase B will turn on and we can trigger the input when phase A transitions from off to on.
-It is important to pick up the direction so we can increase or decrease the value in the PLC.
+As we rotate clockwise, phase A will turn on, and we can trigger the input when phase B transitions from off to on.
+When we rotate counterclockwise, phase B will turn on, and we can begin the information when phase A transitions from off to on.
+It is essential to pick up the direction so we can increase or decrease the value in the PLC.

 Programming the Click PLC for Encoder Input

-As mentioned above when the dial is turned clockwise we look for A phase to be on and the leading edge of B phase.
+When the dial is turned clockwise, we look for the A-phase to be on and the leading edge of the B phase.
 Memory location DS1 is incremented by 1.

-When the dial is turned counter clockwise we look for B phase to be on and the leading edge of A phase.
+When the dial is turned counterclockwise, we look for the B phase to be on and the leading edge of the A phase.
 Memory location DS1 is decremented by 1.

 We compare DS1 with the maximum count of 200.
-If it is greater than 200 we will move 200 back into DS1.
+If it is more significant than 200, we will move 200 back into DS1.

 The smallest value in DS1 will be 0.
-We do a compare on DS1 for values less than 0 and if this is true we move 0 into DS1 to ensure that it is not below the value of 0.
+We make a comparison on DS1 for deals less than 0, and if this is true, we move 0 into DS1 to ensure that it is not below the value of 0.

 Our rotary encoder switch will be used to reset the current value in DS1 to 0.
-If X1 turns on then the value of 0 is moved to DS1.
+If X1 turns on, the value of 0 is moved to DS1.

 We have used 20 counts per revolution in our program because this is where the dents are on the rotary encoder.
-40 counts per revolution is possible because we can pick up on the leading and trailing edge of each of the phases.
+Forty counts per revolution are possible because we can pick up on each phase’s leading and trailing edge.

-As we pick up on the leading and trailing edge of A phase, the state of B phase will determine when to increment the count.
+As we pick up on the leading and trailing edge of the A-phase, the state of the B phase will determine when to increment the count.

-The leading and trailing edge of B phase along with the state of A phase will determine when to decrement the count.
+The leading and trailing edge of the B phase and the state of the A-phase will determine when to decrement the count.

-Watch the video below to see the Click PLC HMI Rotary Encoder Input in action.
+Watch the video below to see the Click PLC HMI Rotary Encoder Input.